caktus/django-email-bandit/README.rst

 You can also hijack email to an arbitrary Django email backend by wrapping a backend of your choice with the HijackBackendMixin.
-For example, if you wanted to send email through SES but prefer to use django-ses, you would create a class like this inside your project::
+For example, if you wanted to send email through SES but prefer to use `django-ses <https://github.com/hmarr/django-ses>`_, you would create a class like this inside your project::

     from django_ses import SESBackend